 y 13 year-old son recently took off his shirt for a scoliosis screening at school.
 The examining nurse commented, “Wow, you are really muscular.
 You must be a wrestler.”
 When my son stated that he was not a wrestler, but rather an Olympic weightlifter, the nurse’s look of approval turned to one of concern.
 “Weightlifting?
 At your age?
 You’re too young for that.”

 The nurse’s ill-advised comments are all too familiar for parents of youth weightlifters.
-Many adults assume that weightlifting is harmful for young athletes, but recent studies seem to suggest otherwise.
+Many people believe that weightlifting is harmful for young athletes.

-Notwithstanding some parents’ beliefs that children have no business lifting weights, especially in a competitive setting, weightlifting is currently one of the fastest growing sports for children around the world.
-In the United States alone, between 2012 and 2016, USAW (which is Team USA’s Olympic weightlifting arm) experienced an unprecedented 181% growth in membership among youth athletes.1 According to Brad Suchorski, USAW Membership Manager, as of January 2017, there were over 2,500 weightlifters under the age of 18 in the United States.
+Even so, weightlifting is currently one of the fastest growing sports for children around the world.
+In the United States alone, between 2012 and 2016, USA Weightlifting (USAW) experienced an unprecedented 181% growth in membership among youth athletes.1 According to Brad Suchorski, USAW Membership Manager, as of January 2017, there were over 2,500 weightlifters under the age of 18 in the United States.
 This represented a 27% increase in membership for male athletes and a 49% increase in membership for female athletes in a single year!

 However, just because masses of parents are signing their kids up for the sport . . . is it safe for our children?